molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 **Proposed demo**
-A clear and concise proposal of what the demo might look like when this story is completed (without precisely specifying 'how'):
+A clear and concise proposal of what the demo might look like when this story is completed (without precisely specifying 'how' so implementator can make intelligent choices):
 - [] ...